 - Be actively engaged in the practice of veterinary medicine in this state; and

 - Have at least five years of experience in the practice of veterinary medicine.

 One member shall be a public member who:

 - Shall be a resident of this state who has attained the age of majority; and

 - Shall not be, nor shall ever have been, a veterinarian or the spouse of a veterinarian, or a person who has:

 - Ever had any material financial interest in the provision of veterinarian services; or

 - Engaged in any activity directly related to the practice of veterinary medicine.

-A board member’s term of office expire s on March 1 of the last year of the term of appointment.
-Each member shall serve until his or her successor has been appointed and qualified[i].
+A board member’s term of office shall expire on March 1 of the last year of the term of appointment..

 A.C.A. § 17-101-202 provides that the Secretary-treasurer of the Veterinary Medical Examining Board is the custodian of all fees paid by the Veterinary Medical Examining Board and must deposit all fees received with the Treasurer of State for the exclusive use of the board.